-In the Isarco Valley, far from the hustle and bustle of the ski slopes winter fans, sports enthusiasts and families will discover the valley of trails and seemingly endless range of options for leisure activities in the outdoors.
+In Funes Valley, far from the hustle and bustle of the ski slopes winter fans, sports enthusiasts and families will discover trails and an endless range of options for leisure activities in the outdoors.
 The well-tendered winter trails

 Val di Funes/Villnösstal is the main center in the Isarco Valley for snowshoe hiking

 and there is an extensive and clearly sign-posted network of trails running along the foot of the spectacular Dolomites.
-One of the ten most magnificent hikes in the valley is the trail leading up to the Funes Alpine pasture.
-The other nine paths include both relaxing walks through the valley, as well as more demanding day trips, such as that leading to the Corno del Renon/Rittner Horn.
-It is no coincidence that the quiet and unspoiled side-valleys of the Isarco Valley enjoy an excellent reputation among cross-country skiers with Ridanna/Ridnaun, in particular, attracting skiers of all ages.
-The 25 km long circuit leading from Gasse up to Masseria/Maiern attracts both classic and skating style skiers.
+A very magnificent hike in the valley is the trail leading up to the Funes Alpine pasture.
+The other paths include both relaxing walks through the valley, as well as more demanding day trips, such as that leading to Rasciesa.
+It is no coincidence that the quiet and unspoiled side-valleys of the Isarco Valley enjoy an excellent reputation among cross-country skiers.
+The 12 km long circuit leading up to Würzjoch attracts both classic and skating style skiers.

 The Funes boasts 6-odd toboggan runs

 , meaning pure enjoyment for all the family.
 And following an exhilarating downhill ride, adults and youngsters alike can recharge themselves in one of the enchanting, welcoming Alpine huts and mountain shelters.